Organise a Visit

 We work hard to ensure that everyone who has added a name to lifeboat 13-03 can see it.
 However, please be aware that there are times when the lifeboat may not be in the station.
 This could be for a number of reasons — most importantly, when it’s out saving lives at sea.
 For this reason, we cannot guarantee that you’ll be able to view the name you’re looking for on the boat itself.

-Most of the time, you can visit the station and see the names on the hull but please note that the lifeboat sits on its launch and recovery system, which means the names may be high above your head and difficult to read.
-The names on the wheelhouse roof aren’t visible at all, but we’ve provided a display board showing all the decals so you can locate specific names.
+Most of the time, you’ll be able to visit the station and see the names on the lifeboat’s hull.
+However, as the lifeboat sits on its launch and recovery system, the names are above eye level and maybe a little difficult to read.
+By the end of the month, we hope to have new signs in place outside the station displaying the starboard and port decals.
+The names on the wheelhouse roof aren’t visible, but a display board inside the station shows all the decals on the wheel house roof, making it easy to find a specific name.

-Additionally, Tour Guides will be on duty on weekdays during School Holidays, as defined by Devon County Council, at the times shown in the orange boxes below.
+Tour guides will be on duty at weekends and on weekdays during School Holidays, at the times shown in the orange boxes below.
+Half term in October this year is from 26th until the 31st,

 SEPTEMBER viewing dates